Augusta stunner: DJ withdraws from Masters with back injury - News 12 Now

 He certainly tried, arriving at the club about two hours before he was scheduled to tee off in the final group of the opening round with two-time Masters champion Bubba Watson and PGA Championship winner Jimmy Walker.

-He was clearly in pain, rubbing his back several times and letting his caddie tee up the ball so he didn’t have bend over.
+He was clearly in pain, rubbing the area several times and letting his caddie tee up the ball so he didn’t have bend over.
 After an extended conversation with his coach, Butch Harmon, Johnson started walking toward the first tee.

 His intention was to play.